softon/sms/README.md

 # sms
-Simple SMS Driver for sending short text messages from your PHP Application.
-Facades for Laravel 5.
+Simple SMS Gateway Package for sending short text messages from your Application.
+Facade for Laravel 5.Currently supported Gateways MVaayoo, Gupshup, SmsAchariya, SmsCountry / Any REST based Gateways are supported by Custom Gateway.
+Log gateway can be used for testing.

 <strong>Installation</strong>